Lindstromer/docs/manual/properties/relationship.rst

 .. attribute:: type: relationship

 With this property you can link posts, pages or custom post types together.
-With the `"post_types"` setting you can diced witch post types to use, default is page.
+With the **post_type** setting you can diced witch post types to use, default is page.

 Settings
 -----------